MAHEC in the News

 "Especially this time of year, people wanting to save their vacation time or feeling guilty knowing how busy the workplace is going to be, and they don't want to do that to their team members," MAHEC's Clinical Director of Obstetrics Jenie Abbotts said.

 In addition to frequent hand washing and de-sanitizing well touched areas, Abbotts recommends employees get plenty of sleep and the flu vaccine.
-She also says people need to take sick days when they are feeling feverish. [see the full story]
+She also says people need to take sick days when they are feeling feverish. [see the full story on WLOS TV-13]

 New Maternal Mortality Strategy Relies on 'Medical Homes'